Role and duties of the Board of Directors

 - The Board of Directors puts the Company’s corporate governance policy in writing, approves it and reviews it at least once a year.

 - The Board of Directors promotes ethics by adopting the following measures: The Company has abided by a business practice that is transparent, honest and fair.
 The Code of Conduct for the Board of Directors, executives and employees was issued to be used in the implementation of their duties according to the Company’s missions within the framework of the laws and the Company’s regulations on a professional basis.
 All employees are instructed to follow the Code of Conduct, which is made available on its website at www.lh.co.th and the Company’s central database.
-The Company has also held activities to promote compliance with the Code of Conduct, foster the culture of good corporate governance,and effectively communicate the guidelines among employees and follows up on their compliance with the Code of Conduct.
+The Company also holds activities to promote compliance with the Code of Conduct and foster the culture of good corporate governance.
+It effectively communicates the guidelines among employees and follows up on their compliance with the Code of Conduct.
 Such activities include:

 - Communicating to the employees via email about the guidelines based on the Code of Conduct.

 - Organizing activities through internal electronic media or intranet, especially public relations on ethics and the principles of good corporate governance on the Welcome Page